BirdBrainTechnologies/Protocols/MicroBitProtocols.md

 - Magnetometer values are 16-bit values ranging from +/- 30000μT, 2’s complement form.
 To convert raw values to μT, combine raw bytes and convert to a signed 16-bit integer.
 Then multiply by 1/10.

 ## <a name="BitBLE"></a>BLE Protocol specific to Hummingbird Bit
+The Hummingbird Bit inherits from the stand-alone micro:bit, with the addition of that which is listed below:

 ##### Advertising Name:
 BBXXXXX